+Signatures

+On behalf of Corning Incorporated:

+Cheryle.
+Capps

+Senior Vice President

+Global Supply Chain

+Corning Incorporated

+January 27, 2020

-Signatures On behalf of Corning Incorporated: Cheryl C. Capps Senior Vice President Global Supply Chain Corning Incorporated January, 2019 On behalf of Corning Limited: In accordance with the U.K. Modern Slavery Act 2015 and guidance thereunder, this 2019 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains has been signed by the undersigned director for and on behalf of Corning Limited to the extent that this Statement relates to the activities of that entity.
-Steve Candler Director Corning Limited January, 2019
+On behalf of Corning Limited:

+In accordance with the U.K. Modern Slavery Act 2015 and guidance thereunder, this 2020 Statement on Efforts to Combat Human Trafficking and Slavery in Our Supply Chains has been approved by the directors of Corning Limited on January , 2020 signed by the undersigned director for and on behalf of Corning Limited to the extent that this Statement relates to the activities of that entity.

+Steve Candler

+Director

+Corning Limited

+January , 2020